jan-lukas-wermuth/BCor/README.md

 and upper bounds of the respective confidence intervals.
-Furthermore, we offer the corresponding inverses, i.e. functions that compute the underlying $2 \times 2$ contingency table given the value of the dependence measure and the marginal frequencies.
+Furthermore, we offer the corresponding inverses, i.e. functions that compute the underlying $2 \times 2$ contingency table given the value of the dependence measure and the marginal frequencies or probabilities.

 ## Installation